Equivariant Trees and Partition Complexes: The -homotopy type of

-and thus $|\mathcal P^G(G/H)|$ has the homotopy type of a wedge of equidimensional spheres.
+together with \cref{subgroupLatticeHType} to deduce that $|\mathcal P^G(G/H)|$ has the homotopy type of a wedge of equidimensional spheres.
 It is well-known that the homotopy type of $|\mathcal{P}(\mathbf{n})|$ is also a wedge of equidimensional spheres; see, for example \cite{robinson:2004}.
-The claim now follows immediately from \cref{EqTreesHType} and the facts that the smash product distributes over wedges and the smash product of two spheres is a sphere. \end{proof}
+The claim now follows from \cref{EqTreesHType} and the facts that the smash product distributes over wedges and the smash product of two spheres is a sphere. \end{proof}